Liu-Wenzheng/gdslayout/README.md

-# GFlayout 0.1.0
+# GDSLayout 0.1.0

-GFlayout is a Python library for designing chips’ layout.
-Built upon the GDSFactory package, GFlayout introduces a range of novel structures within its `device` directory.
+GDSLayout is a Python library for designing chips’ layout.
+Built upon the GDSFactory package, GDSLayout introduces a range of novel structures within its `device` directory.
 These additions include components such as **high-Q resonators**, **photonic crystals**, and **mechanical structures**.

-A key feature of GFlayout is its modular and configurable approach to design.
+A key feature of GDSLayout is its modular and configurable approach to design.
 Each structural unit is defined by a dedicated YAML configuration file.
 This allows for a streamlined workflow where users can generate complex layouts by retrieving the corresponding structural units.
 The library supports various layout methodologies, including the generation of single-device, dual-device, and multi-device layouts to produce the final chip design.

 ## Quick Start